HL7/cqf-recommendations/input/pagecontent/activityflow.md

 * Proposal: Definitions are _applied_ to produce a proposal, or a suggestion or recommendation to perform (or not perform) a particular activity
 * Plan: The proposal is accepted or rejected by the user, resulting in a plan to perform (or not perform) the activity
 * Order: The plan is authorized by an appropriately qualified user, resulting in an order to perform (or not perform) the activity
-* Event: The order is fulfilled through actually performing the activity.
+* Event: The order is fulfilled through actually performing the activity (or indicating why the activity was not performed).

 The proposal, plan, and order phases are all represented using the request pattern ([Request State Machine](https://hl7.org/fhir/R4/request.html#statemachine)), while the event phase is represented using the event pattern ([Event Statement Machine](https://hl7.org/fhir/R4/event.html#statemachine)).